-Parameterize the minimum permitted velocity for the calculation of the winding diameter and optionally the function for maintaining the diameter during a standstill via fieldbus.
+Parameterize the minimum permitted velocity for calculating the winding diameter.

 - ✓ The winding diameter is calculated by the drive controller (L20 = 0: Diameter calculator). - 1.
-Select the Drive Based Center Winder application wizard > Center winder > Diameter > Diameter determination. - L02 Velocity minimum: Select the minimum permitted velocity to be used for calculating the winding diameter. - L28 Diameter hold: If the center winder control word L150 is the source for maintaining the winding diameter, select 2: Parameter L150.
+Select the Drive Based Center Winder application wizard > Center winder > Diameter > Diameter: Source. - L02 Velocity minimum: Select the minimum permitted velocity to be used for calculating the winding diameter.